wmcortes97/Unit-5-Public-API-Requests/README.md

 Using an API resource was very different than using a resource provided in the JS file itself.
 I had to think about the API data differently and learned that I can grab data by jumping from function to function.

+## CSS Changes
+changed background color to body, .card, and .modal-container made .card div larger when user hovers over it